davidlesicnik/mobilelogger/README.md

 ## Features

-- User authentication with "Remember Me" functionality
+- User authentication
 - View a list of vehicles
-- Track expenses related to vehicles
+- View overview of records for each vehicle

 ## Getting Started